Joseph Henry Loveless: Death

 The details of Loveless's death are unknown, and it is an open case with the Clark County Sheriff's Office as of January 2020.
-However, his final wanted poster after his jailbreak describes him as wearing some of the same clothes that were found with remains: a light colored hat, brown coat, red maroon sweater, and blue overalls over black trousers.
+However, his final wanted poster after his jailbreak describes him as wearing some of the same clothes that were found with his remains: a light-colored hat, brown coat, red maroon sweater, and blue overalls over black trousers.
 The clothing found with the remains, included: Only a red maroon sweater, black trousers and a white-pinstriped collar shirt, which was not listed with the clothing on the wanted poster.
 This caused Lee Bingham Redgrave, a forensic genealogist with the DNA Doe Project, to speculate that Loveless died in 1916.
 The cause of death is unknown, though multiple sharp tools were used to dismember his body.
 Samantha Blatt, bioarchaeologist at Idaho State University, speculated that Loveless may have been killed by his deceased wife's family as revenge for her murder.

-Discovery and identification of remains
+Discovery

+In 1979, a family searching for arrowheads in Buffalo Cave near Dubois, Idaho, discovered human remains in a burlap sack, consisting of a headless torso.
+In 1991, a girl found a hand in the same cave, prompting excavations which recovered both legs and an arm.
+Forensic researchers estimated that the man was of European descent, and around 40 years old at the time of death.
+Identification was thought nearly impossible due to the missing head.
+His post-mortem interval was initially estimated to be between six months and five years.